 Leonora Valvo’s presentation was about the science of data.
 Events create a lot of it, often on different systems and in different formats.
 However I’m pretty sure we’re all guilty of making cursory reports, filing them away and moving straight on to the next event.
 The conclusions we make are often superficial, lacking the additional dimensions that proper analysis could reveal as we simply do not have the time or the knowledge to look further.
 What Leonora offers are human experts and computer magic (K-means clustering analysis anyone?!) to take unsorted, apparently disparate data and discover hidden insights in that ‘fog of information’*.
 What does the language used by the speakers at a conference reveal?
 What about the data generated by the delegates?
 Why did certain parts of the event appear to appeal more than others?
 Who were the most engaged section of your audience?
 What do you need to do to attract more people to your event?
 In short, they can identify patterns in the data that can help us optimise all aspects of our events to ensure we understand, engage and grow our audiences.

 In summary, two things came out of my trip to Croatia.
 Firstly that it should be a much more popular destination for Meetings & Events than it currently is.
 Secondly, technology is generating a lot of data about our events.
-We should use it to improve and personalise the experience of our delegates at the events we organise and we should use it to discover meaningful insights into what I’ve decided I’m going to call the Event Data Tapestry.
+We should use it to improve and personalise the experience of our delegates at the events we organise and we should use it to discover meaningful insights into what I’ve decided I’m going to call the Digital Tapestry.
 You heard it here first.

 * “The fog of information can drive out knowledge.”
 Daniel J Boorstin, NYT, July 1983.